 The Contractor shall not apply loads greater than 80 percent of the minimum ultimate tensile strength of the tendon for Grade 150 bars or 90 percent of the yield strength of the tendon for Grade 75 bars.
 Preliminary results shall be submitted to the Engineer within 24 hours of the test completion.
 A full report containing test load results shall be submitted to the Engineer within 5 working days of the test completion.

-Verification Testing Of Sacrificial Soil Nails. strataVerification testing shall be performed on sacrificial test soil nails as shown on the plans.
+Verification Testing Of Sacrificial Soil Nails.
+The total number and location of tests shall be determined and spaced to evaluate soil nail performance in each soil strata encountered along the total length of the wall.
+A minimum of two verification tests shall be performed on sacrificial test soil nails at each soil nail wall as shown on the plans or as directed by the Engineer.
 Verification testing shall be performed prior to installation of production soil nails to confirm the appropriateness of the Contractor’s drilling and installation methods, and verify the required soil nail pullout resistance.
+If the Contractor makes changes to the drilling or soil nail installation operation or variability in the soil conditions is encountered, the Engineer may request additional verification tests.

 Verification test soil nails shall have both bonded and unbonded lengths.
 Along the unbonded length, the soil nail bar shall not be grouted.
 The unbonded length of the test soil nails shall be at least 3 feet as measured from the back of the bearing plate to the top of the grout.